 2. Failing to Prorate the FEIE When Needed

 Under the physical presence test, you can qualify for the FEIE by being outside the US for 330 days out of any 12-month period.
 This period does not need to be the same as the tax year.
 For instance, you could qualify for the FEIE by living outside the US from April to April (rather than the tax year, which is January to December).

 However, if you move abroad midyear, you will not be able to claim the full FEIE amount, which is intended for the full tax year.
 You will only be able to claim the portion of the FEIE that corresponds with the amount of time you spent abroad.

-For example, if you moved abroad in April 2022, you would calculate your FEIE amount for the 2022 tax year as follows: $120,000 (FEIE limit in 2023) x (274 days [number of qualifying days]) ÷ (365 [total number of days in the year]) = $90,082
+For example, if you moved abroad in April 2023, you would calculate your FEIE amount for the 2023 tax year as follows: $120,000 (FEIE limit in 2023) x (274 days [number of qualifying days]) ÷ (365 [total number of days in the year]) = $90,082

 Once you choose the FEIE (and/or the Foreign Housing Exclusion), you must use it every year you have foreign earned income unless you formally revoke it.
-Once revoked, you cannot use the FEIE for another five years without requesting permission from the IRS in a Private Letter Ruling at a cost of $2,000.
+Once revoked, you cannot use the FEIE for another five years without requesting permission from the IRS in a Private Letter Ruling at the cost of $2,000.
 The IRS does not always grant permission, either.